 In their rejection letter, Ofgem advised that they 'welcome the proposal to include a new section of the IGT UNC that would allow derogation requests' specifically mentioning this in relation to 'Net Zero innovation projects to be made', Ofgem have indicated that they would like to receive a new proposal as soon as possible, and have asked is there is any way that this can be treated as if it is a send back (they note that this decision is ultimately up to the Code Administrator and Panel members).
-Therefore, in the interest of efficiency, another copy of this Modification Proposal, which is change marked to show differences to the original IGT154 (RED) has been published here.
-This tracked copy has also been marked to also show the differences between IGT160 v1.0 and IGT160 v2.0 (BLUE).
+Therefore, in the interest of efficiency, this Modification Proposal is change marked to show differences to the original IGT154 (RED).
+This Modification Proposal has also been marked to also show the differences between IGT160 v1.0 and IGT160 v2.0 (BLUE).